Skip to main content

 Step 9: Create a Spreadsheet Integration Workflow

-Connect your tracking tools with your Sugargoo spreadsheet workflow.
+Connect your tracking tools with your 100buy spreadsheet workflow.
 Use browser extensions like 'Copyfish' or 'Table Capture' to extract tracking numbers from spreadsheet images or PDFs and paste them directly into your tracking dashboard.

 If you maintain your own tracking spreadsheet, use browser automation tools like 'Autofill' or 'Form Filler' to quickly populate tracking numbers across multiple carrier websites.
 This reduces repetitive data entry when checking multiple packages.